 In a second study, researchers compared foods made with beet and cane sugars.
-They concluded that significant differences between the sugar sources were identified when incorporated to simple syrup.
+They concluded that significant differences between the sugar sources were identified when incorporated into simple syrup.
 No difference was observed in sugar cookies, pudding, whipped cream, and iced tea.

 Ingredient: Cane or Beet Sugar?

 As defined by the Food and Drug Administration, sugar shall refer to sucrose obtained from cane and beet only.
-If you see 'sugar' listed in the ingredients list, it must be a sweetener from cane and/or beet, and it comprises more than 40 sweeteners.
+If you see "sugar" listed in the ingredients list, it must be a sweetener from cane and/or beet, and it comprises more than 40 sweeteners.

-Typically, if the label of a commercial sugar does not identify if it is from cane or beet (as in most store brands), the product is from beet or a blend.
+Typically, if the label of a white sugar does not identify if it is from cane or beet (as in most store brands), the product is from beet or a blend.
 For those brands, portions of each in any given serving vary over time based on price from the producers so that it can be cane one time, but beet another, or both cane and beet mixed.
 If a brand is always cane, it will often be labeled as such.
 Keep reading to find out why they are blended.

 Why are Sugars Blended?